Relative uniform convergence and Archimedean property in pre-ordered vector spaces and abelian groups: Introduction and preliminaries

 Archimedean property is important in the functional repre\-sentation of various analytic and algebraic structures.
 For example, Kadison's representation theorem \cite{Kadison-1951} tells that every ordered real vector space with an Archimedean order unit is order isomorphic to a vector subspace of the space of continuous real valued functions on a compact Hausdorff space.
 Kadison's theorem inspired M.D.
 Choi and E.G. Effros to obtain an analogous representation theorem for self-adjoint subspaces of unital $C^\ast$-alge\-bras that contain the unit \cite{CE-1977}.

-There is a plenty of recent works by many mathematicians who studied the Archimedean property in connection to various applica\-tions in algebra, analysis and quantum physics.
-In the breakthrough paper \cite{PT-2009}, V.I.
+There is a plenty of recent works where the Archimedean property is studied in connection to various applica\-tions in algebra, analysis and quantum physics.
+For instance, in the breakthrough paper \cite{PT-2009}, V.I.
 Paulsen and M. Tomforde have developed a theory of ordered *-vector spaces.
 In their theory, Archimed\-eanization of ordered vector spaces with order units plays a crucial role.
 The const\-ruc\-tion of Archimedeanization of ordered vector spaces with an order unit \cite{PT-2009} was extended to arbitrary ordered vector spaces in \cite{E-2017}.
-We also mention one more important direction in analysis (based on represen\-tation theorems for Archimedian structu\-res), the const\-ruction of free analytic spaces that was initiated by B. de Pagter and A.W.
-Wickstead in their pioneered work \cite{PW-2015}.
+The proof of existence of an Archimedeanization given in \cite{E-2017} has a gap, that is fixed in the present paper.
+Let us also mention one more important direction in analysis based on represen\-tation theorems for Archimedian structu\-res, the const\-ruction of free spaces with additional analytic structures that was initiated by B. de Pagter and A.W.
+Wickstead in \cite{PW-2015}.
+In what follows, vector spaces are real.
+We recall several definition.

-The present paper is devoted to an interplay between the Archime\-dean property and relatively uniform conver\-gence in (pre-)ordered vector spaces.
-In Theorem \ref{Theorem-2}, we prove that the quotient set $[W]$ of the $\tau_{ru}$-closure of the positive wedge $X_+$ of a pre-ordered vector space $X$ is an Archime\-dean cone in quotient space $X/(W\cap(-W))$.
-The main result of our paper is Theorem \ref{Theorem-3} which establishes that $(X/(W\cap(-W)),[W])$ is the Archimedeanization of $X$.